 Source: www.dailyforex.com

-While there are different tools traders can resort to when they are initiating Forex orders, it seems like Trade Journals and Calculators are the tools that have been approved by anyone.
+While there are different tools traders can resort to when they are initiating forex orders, Trade Journals and Calculators are the tools approved by most.
 Economic Calendars, Financial Newswire, and Time Zone Converters are also approved by a large portion of traders – 82%, 78%, and 74%, respectively.

 Which Trading Tools Do Traders Prefer?